China's August industrial profits fall as headwinds hit firms

-Industrial profits fell 2% in August from year earlier to 517.8 billion yuan 517.8 billion yuan (£58.91 billion), according to data released by the National Bureau of Statistics (NBS) on Friday.
+Industrial profits fell 2% in August from a year earlier to 517.8 billion yuan 517.8 billion yuan (£58.9 billion), data released by the National Bureau of Statistics (NBS) on Friday showed.
 That compared with a 2.6% gain in July.

-Industrial profits have been slowing since the second half of 2018, despite some transitory rebounds, with falling factory-gate prices threatening to further knock profits as economic growth skidded to a near 30-year low.
+Profits have slowed since the second half of 2018, despite some transitory rebounds, with falling factory-gate prices threatening to further knock profits as economic growth skidded to a near 30-year low.

+As a result, policymakers are widely expected to unveil more support measures to boost a slowing economy amid sluggish consumption, rising export pressure and faltering domestic demand.

+The decline in profits was in line with grim manufacturing readings in August with industrial production growth falling to its weakest in 17-1/2 years while exports also tumbled.

 Producer prices, one key barometer of domestic demand and indicative of profitability, posted their sharpest fall in three years last month.

-For January-August, industrial firms earned profits of 4.02 trillion yuan, down 1.7% year-on-year, same as the reading in the first seven months.
+For January-August, industrial firms earned profits of 4.02 trillion yuan, down 1.7% year-on-year, the same as the reading in the first seven months.

-The contraction in August was mainly due to slowing sales and falling producer prices, Zhu Hong, an official with the statistics bureau, said in a statement accompanying the data.

-August's weak industrial profits was in line with grim readings on demand both at home and abroad.

 Analysts expect economic growth could cool further this quarter from a near 30-year low of 6.2% hit in April-June.

+Fuel processing industries, chemical fibres and paper manufacturing industries posted some of the steepest declines in profits over the January-August period.

+Profit margins in car manufacturing and non-ferrous sectors improved slightly and the profit declines in telecommunications and electronic equipment manufacturing, which are more vulnerable to U.S. tariffs than other product classes, narrowed.

+A nearly 15-month trade war between the world's two biggest economies has shown no signs of ending.
 Top U.S. and China trade negotiators are expected to meet in Washington in about two weeks to determine if they can chart a path out of the bruising trade war.

 Industrial firms' liabilities increased 5.0% from a year earlier to 65.81 trillion yuan at end-August, compared with a 4.9% increase in July.

-Private sector profits rose 6.5% in January-August, slowing from a 7.0% growth in the first seven months.
+Private sector profits rose 6.5% in January-August, slowing from 7.0% growth in the first seven months.

 (Additional reporting by Roxanne Liu; Editing by Sam Holmes)